Meet the Pendle Hill Board

 Jerilynn Radcliffe: Villanova, PA; Radnor Monthly Meeting.
 Recently retired from the University of Pennsylvania School of Medicine, where she was Professor of Clinical Psychology in Pediatrics, Jerilynn continues to pursue research in neurodevelopmental outcomes for children from pediatric illness, treatments, and interventions at The Children’s Hospital of Philadelphia.
 She directs the Behavioral Neuroscience Core of the Center for Human Phenomic Sciences at CHOP.
 She has served as a Committee Chair for the Institutional Review Board, participated in medical ethics training for medical students at the University of Pennsylvania, and has served on study sections for the National Institutes of Health.
 She received a A.B. from Bryn Mawr College and a Ph.D. in School Psychology from the University of Pennsylvania.
 A convinced Friend for more than four decades, Jerilynn has served Radnor Meeting as Meeting Co-clerk, Clerk for Founders’ Trust, and Clerk for several committees (Finance, Care & Counsel Committee, and Peace & Social Concerns).
 She serves as Treasurer for Radnor Monthly Meeting.
 Jerilynn has attended multiple workshops and conferences at Pendle Hill, which have profoundly impacted her spiritual journey.
 Her service on the Pendle Hill Board continues to deepen her experience of “that of God” in each person and her search for ways Quakerism can promote healing.

-Judith Wiegand: Staunton, VA; Maury River Friends, Baltimore Yearly Meeting.
+Judith Wiegand: Staunton, VA; Maury River Friends Meeting, BYM.
 After retiring in 2011 from a 30-plus year career as a city planner, Judith almost immediately came to Pendle Hill as a resident student.
 She believes that spending that first year transitioning into retirement at Pendle Hill was one of the best decisions she has ever made.
-Judith has attended workshops and sojourned at Pendle Hill, and experiences Pendle Hill as an ongoing opportunity to expand her understanding of Quakerism and for personal transformation.
+Judith has attended workshops and sojourned at Pendle Hill and experiences it as an ongoing opportunity to expand her understanding of Quakerism and for personal transformation.
 She has served her meeting in Lexington, Va., as recording clerk and on the Worship & Ministry Committee.
 Judith is also active with the Staunton Music Festival serving on its board, and as the housing and transportation coordinator for out-of-town musicians.
 Judith loves bird watching, traveling, and art.
-She will bring to Pendle Hill her long-range planning experience; major project coordination work experience; as well as understanding, respecting, and balancing the wishes and needs of different, even competing groups.
-She welcomes the opportunity to preserve and enhance the resource that is Pendle Hill and its mission and physical presence.
+She served as a board member from 2013 – 2019, during which time she brought her long-range planning experience, major project coordination work, and ability to balance the needs and wishes of different, competing groups.
+She welcomes the opportunity to preserve and enhance the resource that is Pendle Hill.